adityafajri/college-assignments/README.md

 </ol>
 </details>

-Thanks for visiting this repository, if you find this useful please consider to follow me and add this repository to you favorite(s)
+Thanks for visiting this repository, if you find this useful please consider to follow me and add this repository to you favorite(s). i will appreciate that so much